Skip to main content

 Confirm the agent picked it up

-In Rallied, open Activity (or the imported client’s detail page) — the new ticket should appear with the agent’s diagnosis already in progress.
+In Rallied, open Activity (or the imported client’s detail page).
+The new ticket should appear with the agent’s diagnosis already in progress.
 If the operating mode is Plan, the agent posts an internal note with its plan; in Execute mode it begins executing read-only steps and requests approval for write actions.

 If the ticket doesn’t appear in Rallied, double-check: